marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 pygments: true
 ---

-This post shows a proof of concept of the Heartbleed bug.
-I tried to exploit the bug to steal the private keys from a local instance using a vulnerable version of OpenSSL.
+This post presents a proof of concept of an exploit for the Heartbleed bug.
+With the exploit I attempted to steal the private keys from a local instance using a vulnerable version of OpenSSL.
 I was unsuccessful, but it has proven a very interesting experiment anyway.